Changjin Air Force Base

-Changjin-up Air Force Base (장진비행장) is a military airport in Changjin, South Hamgyong, North Korea.
+Changjin-up Air Force Base is a military airport in Changjin, South Hamgyong, North Korea.

 Facilities

 The airfield has a single concrete runway, 16/34, which measures 9170 x 203 feet (2795 x 62 m).
 It has a full-length offset taxiway at approximately 5.8 degrees off the runway heading, leading to dispersal and underground facilities.
 Where a squadron of IL-28 Russian jet bombers are based.
+The airfield is built over or near an emergency airfield constructed by the U.S. military during the Battle of Chosin Reservoir.